Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 How Unbundled Legal Services Work in BC

 Let’s face it, spending your hard-earned resources on legal fees is likely not the most exciting thing you have ever done with your money.
 This approach allows you to have access to legal advice and strategic input when you need it, while still being the person who runs your case.
+In short, your lawyer does the heavy lifting when needed, but you do the leg work.

 Access to Unbundled Services in BC